These low-fat Homemade Spring Rolls with Low Calorie Peanut Sauce are easy to make and delicious when dipped in this rich and creamy peanut sauce!

 - Enjoy walking everywhere.

 It's been slow and mostly subtle, but in lots of little ways my daily habits are starting to look more and more like those of the locals here.
 Since the beginning Brett and I have loved living here, but we were still very much outsiders.
 Now however, even though we definitely still stick out like sore thumbs (and that may never change), we have adapted little things in our lives to make us blend in a little more.
 Most of these changes haven't been made consciously, but they've just sort of...happened.
 When everyone around you is living in a similar way, it's easy to follow suit.

-Like I mentioned in the list, I've definitely been eating more cooked vegetables than raw, especially now that it's wintertime.
-I'm overall fine with that, knowing that during the summer I'll start craving more raw veggies again, but I am looking for more exciting ways to include raw vegetables into my life occassionally.
+Like I mentioned in the list above, I've definitely been eating more cooked vegetables than raw, especially now that it's wintertime.
+I'm overall fine with that, knowing that during the summer I'll start craving more raw veggies again, but I am looking for more exciting ways to include raw vegetables into my life occasionally.
 Salads aren't very exciting to me at the moment, hence the need for these Homemade Spring Rolls with Low-Fat Peanut Sauce.

-The Low-Fat Peanut Sauce is what takes these simple spring rolls to the next level.
-I made it with peanut flour instead of peanut butter and I love how the flour makes the sauce a little less dense.
+The low-fat, low calorie peanut sauce for these spring rolls definitely takes them to the next level.
+I made the low calorie spring roll sauce with peanut flour instead of peanut butter and I love how the flour makes the sauce a little less dense.
 Drench away!
 Sweetened with a touch of maple syrup and made zesty with fresh ginger, you can't go wrong with this sauce.

 Another wonderful thing about spring rolls is that you can fill them with whatever you like.
 They're so easily adaptable, which is perfect for all kinds of taste preferences.
 We love ours with lettuce, julienned carrots, bell pepper, cucumber and dried tofu.
 Oh and cilantro!